Magnum-Opus-2-0/Rooty-Tooty-Gas-Computey/README.md

 ## Testing
 Tests for algorithms and calculations are included on this repository.
-We use Jest to run our tests, and Travis for continuous integration.
-To run the tests, enter `npm test` from any directory in the project.
+We use Jest to run our tests, and Travis CI for continuous integration.
+You can either checkout the latest test logs here, or run the tests on your own.

 Currently, we have test suites that check our `StationCalculation`, `UserData`, and `FuelEconomy` modules.
-Most `FuelEconomy` tests use a mocked `XMLhttprequest` object to check that fetch functions work as expected, but a few do an actual request to ensure that we get the data we expect from the database.
-This noticeably slows down the `FuelEconomy` test suite but did help us catch a few errors.
+Most `FuelEconomy` tests use a mocked `XMLhttprequest` object to check that fetch functions work as expected, but a few perform an actual request to ensure that we get the data we expect from the database.
+This noticeably slows down the `FuelEconomy` test suite, but it was necessary to help us catch errors.

+### Running Tests
+To run the tests, make sure all packages have been installed by entering the `npm install` command.
+After installing, run `npm test` from any directory in the project.
+This will start Jest and run the tests suites.
+Note: If a test suite is taking a long time to run, it will finish; slow tests are the result of an actual `XMLhttprequest` to a database.

 ## Cookies
 Rooty Tooty Gas Computey makes use of cookies to store a users' car data.
 By storing the data, a